motor-js/motor-website/docs/3C Pie.md

 All components are styled from the main theme.
 Each theme can be overwtitten whihc will allow for all charts to sahre common functionality without having to set the props at an individual level.

 Most of the chart settings are in base.global.chart.
 Changing any setting in the bove will apply to all charts within the application.
-Specific line chart related theme items are stored in base.line.
-Changing these settings will apply to all line charts within the application.
+Specific pie chart related theme items are stored in base.pie.
+Changing these settings will apply to all pie charts within the application.

 ### global